 History and Culture Tamborine Mountain was inhabited by Aborigines for tens of thousands of years and was the territory of the Wangerriburra family group.
 Until it was opened for selection in 1875 it was covered with subtropical rainforest.
 In that year, the first white settler, John O’Callaghan, selected a parcel of land on the Mountain.
 Much clearing for agriculture took place, though efforts were made to protect the natural values of the area, with Witches Falls National Park (now part of the Tamborine National Park) being declared in 1908, the first in Queensland.
 The Tamborine National Park is made up of 12 separate sections of land, mainly remnant rainforest on the plateau and surrounding foothills.
 A tourist road to the mountain was opened in 1924.

 Six designated walking tracks are located within the Tamborine National Park.
-The tracks take you through rainforests with large strangler figs, peccabeen palm groves and tall trees festooned with vines, ferns and orchids.
+The walking tracks take you through rainforests with large strangler figs, peccabeen palm groves and tall trees festooned with vines, ferns and orchids.
 The Parks are also a bird watchers paradise.
 Three of the walking tracks are a short stroll from Amore.

 The main sections to visit are detailed below:-

 Witches Falls – The Witches Falls section became Queensland’s first national park in 1908.
-The main walk here is the Witches Falls Circuit (3km) which snakes down a steep slope through closed in forest into rainforest with cyclad groves, seasonal lagoons, enormous strangler figs and palm groves en route to the falls.
+The main walking track here is the Witches Falls Circuit (3km) which snakes down a steep slope through closed in forest into rainforest with cyclad groves, seasonal lagoons, enormous strangler figs and palm groves en route to the falls.
 The Circuit starts from the picnic area on Main Western Road – electric barbeques, picnic tables and toilets available.

 Palm Grove Rainforest Circuit – 2.6km circuit (allow one hour).
 Easy grade.
 Piccabeen palm groves and rainforest with emergent strangler figs and distinctively buttressed yellow carabeens feature on this walk.
-Palm Grove Avenue is the main access point and carpark for this track.
+Palm Grove Avenue is the main access point and carpark for this walking track.
 Parking for buses and caravans is not available.
 A short stroll from Amore.

 Joalah (haunt of the Lyrebird) – to the north west of Palm Grove, is the Joalah section of the park which features the 1.5 km Curtis Falls Walk (return).
 It descends to a rock pool at the base of the falls, offering fine views of the basalt rock face.
 Brush-turkeys can be seen along the Joalah Circuit (4 km) which links up with the Curtis Falls Walk.
 Access is off Eagle Heights Road or Dapsang Drive – toilets available.
-A short stroll from Amore.
+Another Walking Track a short stroll from Amore.

 The Knoll – The Knoll section of the park is located in the north-west of North Tamborine.
 Walk there from Amore.
 It contains the Cameron Falls Circuit (3 km) which offers fine views, rainforest environs, open forest and the occasional black skink sunbathing on the rocks.
 Knoll Road runs off Main Street.
+A favourite with both locals and visitors.

-Cedar Creek – One of the most delightful walks in the whole Tamborine area is the Cedar Creek Circuit (3.2 km) which explores the creek’s various cascades, rock pools and plant communities, such as open and dry rainforest and hoop pines.
+Cedar Creek – One of the most delightful walking tracks in the whole Tamborine area is the Cedar Creek Circuit (3.2 km) which explores the creek’s various cascades, rock pools and plant communities, such as open and dry rainforest and hoop pines.
 The falls tumble (gently rather than spectacularly) down into a gully.
 The 1.5 km Rock Scree Walk intersects with the circuit walk for a potential detour.

 Nature Tamborine Mountain is home to ten different types of forest including subtropical rainforest, wet eucalypt forest and open eucalypt forest.
 Incredibly, these forests contain more than 900 different species of plants representing 65% of all the plant species found in the “mega-diverse” Gold Coast area.